Skip to content

 Step 3: Retinol or Tretinoin

-Apply pea-sized amount to entire face (not just cysts).
+Apply pea-sized amount to entire face.
 Start 2x per week, increase to nightly as tolerated.

 Step 5: Rich Moisturizer

-Seal everything in with a barrier-repair moisturizer.
-This prevents irritation from actives.
+Seal everything in with a barrier-repair moisturizer to prevent irritation from actives.

 Cystic Acne Treatment by Severity

-Treatment approach: Prescription oral medication (spironolactone, isotretinoin) + topical support
+Prescription oral medication (spironolactone, isotretinoin) + topical support.
+Timeline: 16-24 weeks with oral medication.
+See a dermatologist immediately.

 What NOT to Do with Cystic Acne